 Unintended User

-Up to a half day after release there was also an unintended way to get to the user which let’s us bypass the cacti-admin.monitors.htb
+Up to a half day after release there was also an unintended way to get to the user which let’s us bypass the cacti-admin.monitors.htb vhost.

-Going back to our extracted files from the LFI fuzz there is also an \etc\crontab
+Going back to our extracted files from the LFI fuzz there is also an \etc\crontab, which reveals the same backup service running.

 1 |